2vg/mofuw/README.md

 ## ~~working change backend libuv to libev~~
 ~~yeah, found way multi-thread event loop so im develop change backend libuv to libev. but probably, will not to change API usage~~

-## Decided to continue developing the back end with asyncdispatch
-- Why ?

-A. because asyncdispatch is great module than libuv.

-- Why remove libuv?

-A. i tired memory management lel

 ## Todo
 - [x] ~~header make proc(?)~~